Wednesday, June 28, 2023

 Photo credit Syed Muhammad

-The Area Study Centre for Africa, North and South America was established under the 1975 Area Study Centres Act of the Government of Pakistan.
-The centre is an autonomous body, funded by the Ministry of Education through the Higher Education Commission (HEC).
-It is academically part of Quaid-i-Azam University, affiliated with its Faculty of Social Sciences.
+Area Study Centre for Africa, North and South America was established in 1975, following the enactment of the Area Study Centres Act by the Government of Pakistan.
+This centre operates as an independent entity, receiving its funding from the Ministry of Education via the Higher Education Commission (HEC).
+It is academically connected to Quaid-i-Azam University, aligning with the Faculty of Social Sciences.

-ASC depicts a diverse aura of students – coming across Pakistan.
-Students keep busy with their cell phones and laptops, some are having chit chat at outside the building, studying in the silence of the library or having clicks between the flora and fauna of the Centre.
-It is a dreamland where hopes are born, dreams are nurtured, paths are woven and memories of a lifetime are knitted.
+ASC depicts a diverse aura of students coming across Pakistan.
+Here, we find some students are immersed in their cell phones and laptops, some are having animated discussions outside the building, while others focus on studying in the silence of the library or having clicks between the flora and fauna of the centre.
+It is a dreamland where hopes are born, dreams are nurtured, paths are woven, and memories of a lifetime are knitted.

-For the current generation of QAU students, the experience of the university is marked by many little things.
-Whether it be tea stalls run by our beloved "Majeed" at main huts, the overly liked ‘Crisis” in the menu, the music and the festivals, the long walks from main campus to ASC and countless other experiences that add to the memories of our campus life every day.
+For the generations of QAU students, the experience of the university is marked by many little things.
+Whether it be tea stalls run by our beloved "Majeed" at main huts, the overly liked ‘crisis” in the menu, the music and the festivals, the long walks from main campus to ASC and countless other experiences that add to the memories of our campus life every day.

-By the time I am inscribing this, Dr. Sadia Sulaiman would have rejoin the centre as its in-charge.
+By the time I am inscribing this, Dr. Sadia Sulaiman would have rejoined the centre as its in-charge.
 She taught us Research Methodology (RM) for a brief period of time before going on a semester break.
-Dr. Sulaiman, without an iota of doubt, is an incredibly genius.
-She is polite and humble to all students and faculty alike.
-She believes in meritocracy.
+Dr. Sulaiman carries a natural courtesy that endears her to students and colleagues alike, and she stands firmly for meritocracy.

 She has completed her PhD from Nanyang Technological University, Singapore.
 Her area of interest is Strategic Studies.
 Students to whom I have talked to, believe that Dr. Sulaiman has been an inspiration, and her kind and positive attitude will always be remembered and we make sure to be in contact with her forever.

-One of a brilliant student of our batch opines, “Dr. Sadia's brief but impactful presence left a lasting impression on me.
-Her teaching style and expertise in research methodology won my heart, making the subject come alive with practical applications.”
+One of the brilliant students of our batch opines, “Dr. Sadia's brief but impactful presence left a lasting impression on me.
+Her teaching style and expertise in research methodology won my heart, making the subject come alive and easy with practical applications.”

-She goes on saying, “in just two weeks, Dr. Sadia's teaching approach for research methodology struck a perfect balance between theory and practice.
+She goes on saying, “in just two weeks, Dr. Sadia's teaching approach for RM struck a perfect balance between theory and practice.
 Her on-point guidance and practical demonstrations made the subject truly awesome to learn,” she concludes.

-A cursory glance gives an impression this man on podium is a Spokesperson for the US State Department, but actually its our very own Dr. Bahramand Shah (a beguiler).
+A cursory glance at this man on the podium might lead you to believe he’s a spokesperson for the U.S. State Department, but he is none other than our very own Dr. Bahramand Shah.

-A female student (while not being gullible) observes that “Dr. Barhamand Shah's serious demeanor and focused approach greatly impressed me.
-His concise and direct communication style ensured efficient delivery of information, while his unwavering professionalism maintained a high level of decorum throughout the course.”
+A female student (while not being gullible) observes that “Dr. Barhamand's serious demeanour and focused approach greatly inspired me.
+His concise, direct style ensured clarity, and his professional poise sustains a high standard of conduct throughout the course.”

 Dr. Munawar Hussain: A life-long mentor